-Standard Effective date Requirements Impact Name year ended AASB 16: Leases 31 Mrach 2019 AASB16 will replace the current accounting requirements applicable to leases in AASB 117: Leases and related Interpretations.
+Standard Name Effective date year ended Requirements Impact AASB 16: Leases 31 March 2019 AASB16 will replace the current accounting requirements applicable to leases in AASB 117: Leases and related Interpretations.
 AASB 16 introduces a single lessee accounting model that eliminates the requirement for leases to be classified as operating or finance leases.
-The main changes introduced by the new Standard include: - recognition of a right-to-use asset and liability for all leases (excluding short-term leases with less than 12 months of tenure and leases relating to low-value assets); - depreciation of right-to-use assets in line with AASB 116: Property, Plant and Equipment in profit or loss and unwinding of the liability in principal and interest components; - Variable lease payments that depend on an index or a rate are included in the initial measurement of the lease liability using the index or rate at the commencement date; - by applying a practical expedient, a lessee is permitted to elect not to separate non-lease components and instead account for all components as a lease; and - additional disclosure requirements.
-The transitional provisions of AASB 16 allow a lessee to either retrospectively apply the Standard to comparatives in line with AASB 108 or recognise the cumulative effect of retrospect application as an adjustment to opening equity on the date of initial application IFRS 15: Revenue from contracts with customers.
-31 March 2018 IFRS 15 introduces a five step process for revenue recognition with the core principle of the new Standard being for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the entity expects to be entitled in exchange for those goods or services.
-IFRS 15 will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.
-Impacts on the reported financial position and performance have not yet been determined.
+The main changes introduced by the new Standard include: - recognition of a right-to-use asset and liability for all leases (excluding short-term leases with less than 12 months of tenure and leases relating to low-value assets); - depreciation of right-to-use assets in line with AASB 116: Property, Plant and Equipment in profit or loss and unwinding of the liability in principal and interest components; - Variable lease payments that depend on an index or a rate are included in the initial measurement of the lease liability using the index or rate at the commencement date; - by applying a practical expedient, a lessee is permitted to elect not to separate non-lease components and instead account for all components as a lease; and - Additional disclosure requirements.
+Under AASB 16 current leases amounting to \$67,444 will be reclassified to Statement of Financial Position.